 You could look at remortgaging your current home to see if you can get a better deal.
 This might help with your monthly affordability for your second mortgage.

 Paying off your current mortgage

 Waiting longer to pay more of your current mortgage can also help with a second mortgage application.
-With less debt on your current mortgage you might find it easier to secure a second home mortgage.
+With less debt on your current mortgage, you might find it easier to secure an additional mortgage.